Vinay Sheel Oberoi: Post Retirement

 On 21 September 2017, Oberoi was appointed as an Independent Director of the Bharat Petroleum Corporation Limited.

-In April, it was announced that Mr. Oberoi would also be the Chairperson of the seven member High Power Committee formed to examine the process of CBSE class examinations, with a view to prevent leakages.
+In April, it was announced that Oberoi would also be the chairperson of the committee formed to examine the process of CBSE class examinations, with a view to prevent leakages.
 In 2018, Oberoi joined Jio Institute as an advisor.
-He was also an advisor to various other institutions, including Pearl Academy, Apparel Export Promotion Council, the Indo-Bhutan Dialogue, the Duke of Edinburgh's Award Scheme, the National Crafts Museum and more.
+He was also an advisor to the National Crafts Museum.